KINGAWESOME266/UltimateChatbotProject/README.md

 What things you need to install the software and how to install them.

-1. Visual Studio (Download from here according to your OS.)
+1. Visual Studio (Download from [here](https://visualstudio.microsoft.com/) according to your OS.)

-2. Microsoft .NET (Framework if Windows, otherwise Core).
+2. Microsoft .NET from [here](https://dotnet.microsoft.com/)(Framework if Windows, otherwise Core).
 Download according to OS.